1998 FIFA World Cup final: Team selection

 In what was later described by writers for BBC Sport as the "great World Cup final mystery", Ronaldo was omitted from the official teamsheet which Zagallo presented to FIFA at 7:48 p.m. local time (5:48 p.m.
 UTC), 72 minutes before kick off, with Edmundo named in his place.
 Reporters for the BBC and other media received the news shortly after 8 p.m. and had not expected this development, with John Motson describing scenes of "absolute mayhem and chaos" in the commentary box.
 At 8:18 p.m., however, Brazil submitted a modified teamsheet with Ronaldo's name reinstated.
-It was revealed several years later that Ronaldo had suffered a convulsive fit on the afternoon of the final, had lost consciousness and spent three hours in hospital, but decided shortly before the match began that he still wished to play.
+It was disclosed several years later that Ronaldo had suffered a convulsive fit on the afternoon of the final, had lost consciousness and spent three hours in hospital.
+Following preliminary tests that yielded no abnormalities, he was discharged and decided shortly before kickoff that he still intended to play.

+Concerned by the condition of their teammate, who nonetheless insisted on playing, the Brazilian squad missed their scheduled pre-match warmup.

 With the exception of Cafu, who had been suspended for Brazil's semi-final match and returned in place of Zé Carlos, Brazil therefore named an unchanged side with Edmundo on the substitutes' bench.
 Blanc was suspended following his semi-final red card and his place in the French team was taken by Frank Leboeuf.
 Otherwise, France named an unchanged team.